Roberto Serniotti: Career

 In the summer of 2024, he was signed by AS Cannes Volley-Ball, a team in the French Ligue B, which had been relegated the year before after winning the French championship, and which had stopped in the play-off semifinals against Lozere.
 In their first season on the Côte d'Azur, they managed to finish the regular season in first place and win the championship by beating Ajaccio in the final, thus bringing the team back into Ligue A.

 The following year, he finished the regular season in eighth place, qualifying for the playoffs where he met Montpellier Volley in the Best of Five that ended 3-1 in favour of the regular season winner, while in the French Cup he reached the round of 16 where he was eliminated by Montpellier Volley.
 With his contract expiring, the club announced the end of his working relationship before the playoffs began.

+In July 2025, he was announced as a member of the coaching staff at JTEKT Stings Aichi, a Japanese team competing in the SV League.
+He joined the team led by Koichiro Schimbo, an old acquaintance with whom he had previously worked in reversed roles at various clubs across Europe.
+In his first year in Japan, the team finished third at the end of the regular season and were knocked out in the semi-finals, losing 2–0 to Osaka Bluteon in a best-of-three series, whilst in the Emperor’s Cup they reached the semi-finals, where they were defeated 3–0 by Wolfdogs Nagoya, the eventual tournament winners.
+Having failed to reach the league final, the team competed in the Asian Champions League in Indonesia, where they finished third and were awarded the bronze medal.